Life could be worse.

 It’s sweet, creamy, easy, and delicious.
 I topped it with berries for breakfast, or for a before-bed snack (Editor’s note: this is a midnight snack WAITING to happen)!
 I tell you what!
 You should definitely try this.

 It would also go well with ice cream (Editor’s note: or what about frozen and made into ice cream?!), topped with granola, or even topped with dark chocolate shavings (I know this first hand).
 It also makes a great spread on toast!

 - 2 T coconut milk (not the light stuff – the real stuff)

 Mix it all up!

-Also, in honor of the near future when Laura will be eating only asparagus, I will also be consuming copious amounts, in sympathy (Editor’s note: you are such a kinf a thoughtful friend ).
+Also, in honor of the near future when Laura will be eating only asparagus, I will also be consuming copious amounts, in sympathy (Editor’s note: you are such a kind and thoughtful friend 😉 ).

-I have an insane amout of running shoes, but they’re all different.
+I have an insane amount of running shoes, but they’re all different.
 I’m really interested to hear everyone else’s shoe habits!

 What steps have you taken to change when upping mileage?

 How many pairs of the same running shoes do you have?

 How do you know when your routine is ready for changing?
 Intuition or something else?